ubco-cmps/data301_course/notes/projects/milestone02.md

 This [article](https://pandasninja.com/2019/04/how-to-write-neat-pandas-code/) has a nice tutorial on method chaining.

-Here is an example of method chaining (description below the code) adapted from [here](https://towardsdatascience.com/the-unreasonable-effectiveness-of-method-chaining-in-pandas-15c2109e3c69):
+Adapted from [another article](https://towardsdatascience.com/the-unreasonable-effectiveness-of-method-chaining-in-pandas-15c2109e3c69), here is an example of method chaining (description below the code):

 ```
 import pandas as pd